Protesters demand abolishment of Thai monarchy on king's 68th birthday | DW | 29.07.2020

-The king's passivity during the pandemic has made him the target of unprecedented criticism at home and abroad.
-As Thailand struggles to cope with the impacts of the crisis, he is galivanting miles away in Germany.
+The king's passivity during the COVID-19 pandemic has made him the target of unprecedented criticism at home and abroad.
+As Thailand struggles to cope with the crisis, he is gallivanting miles away in Germany.

 As anti-government protests gain momentum and the impacts of the COVID-19 pandemic grip the country, the monarch and his entourage have sought refuge in a luxurious hotel in the Bavarian Alps.
 The Thai king is known to reside in Germany for long periods of time.